Statistics and Changes in Alabama Abortions, 2020-2021

-The changes in total abortions, chemical abortions, and the abortion rate, as well as Planned Parenthood’s abortion market share, reflect all abortions reported in Alabama.
+Planned Parenthood’s abortion market share reflects all abortions reported in Alabama.

 Abortion Totals and Trends

-In 2020, there were 5,713 abortions reported in Alabama, down five percent from the previous year (Fig. 1).
-However, chemical abortions increased by 20 percent, composing 44 percent of the total.
-The Charlotte Lozier Institute (CLI) estimates that Alabama’s abortion rate declined by five percent to 6.0 abortions per 1,000 women ages 15-44 (Fig. 2).
-Alabama separately reports the number of abortions performed on state residents, both in Alabama and in other states, although not all states share abortion data with Alabama.
-Abortions known to have been performed on Alabama residents decreased by one percent from 2019.
-As of June 2022, 29 states had released 2020 abortion statistics, with 19 states reporting that abortions had decreased from the previous year.
+In 2021, there were 6,489 abortions reported in Alabama, up 14 percent from the previous year (Fig. 1).
+Chemical abortions rose markedly by 45 percent, composing 56 percent of the total.
+The Charlotte Lozier Institute (CLI) estimates that Alabama’s abortion rate increased by 13 percent to 6.6 abortions per 1,000 women ages 15 to 44 (Fig. 2).
+Alabama separately reports the number of abortions performed on state residents, both in Alabama and other states, although not all states share abortion data with Alabama.
+Abortions known to have been performed on Alabama residents increased by 11 percent from 7,466 in 2020 to 8,294 in 2021.
+As of December 2022, 26 states had released 2021 abortion statistics, with 18 reporting that abortions had increased from 2020.

 State Report Summary